-The group has recognised Lifetime Mortgage business in this asset class.
+The group has recognised Lifetime Mortgage business within this asset class.
 Lifetime Mortgage business is written in Legal & General Home Finance Limited before beneficial ownership is transferred to LGAS.
 The transfer value of the assets includes a margin which brings the value closer in line with similar assets available in the market.
 In the group IFRS balance sheet the increase in value on the transfer of the Lifetime Mortgage business is reversed as it represents a profit on intercompany transfers.
 On the Solvency II balance sheet the value including the margin is used as a proxy of fair value for the Lifetime Mortgage business.
-This gives rise to a valuation difference of £194m (2017: £122m included in 'Differences in the consolidation approach') on loans and mortgages.
+This gives rise to a valuation difference of £248m (2018: £194m) on loans and mortgages.